Qeolvdxu/ride_the_commandline/README.md

     cd, pwd, rm, gcc, echo, ls, clang

-## 4. TEST
+## 4. Minotaur

+        Sometimes you know what file you need but you don't know exactly where it is.
-        This puzzle consists of a directory of simple text files, each holding the word for a ingredient.
+        This puzzle consists of a directory of directories with a empty filed simply called 'minotaur'.
+        There is also the HAYDEN_minotaur.sh script which will create the directory tree and place the minotaur in a random leaf.

     Your goal is to find any number of one line commands that will:
-    * merge these files together in an order that makes an appropriate.
+    * run the HAYDEN_minotaur.sh script.
+    * Move the minotaur file into the root directory.

-## 4. Internet Expressway
+## 5. Internet Expressway

     This puzzle consists of downloading and uploading data through the internet

     Useful commands that may help you out: cd, ls, pwd, touch, curl, wget, scp

+## 6. Self-referential Recursion

+    Now you will learn that different commands may have similar flags.
+    This puzzle consists of using different commands with the recursion flag.

+    Your goal is to :
+    *
+    *

-## 6. Turn it all in!
+## 7. Turn it all in!

         This is so close to the end!
 But turning this project in may be a puzzle in of itself!